KATE HORDERN LITERARY AGENCY LTD

 5.1.
 In connection with the purposes and on the lawful grounds described above and in addition to the recipients of your information as described above, we will share your personal information when relevant with third parties such as:

 5.1.1.
-Our service providers: third parties we work with to deliver our business (including, for example, hosting or operating the website: Sealsrock Technology Ltd, Orphans Ltd, Daniel Stevenon, all in the UK)
+Our service providers: third parties we work with to deliver our business (including, for example, hosting or operating the website: Sealsrock Net Technology; IT support Daniel Stevenson; both in the UK)

 5.1.2.
-Publishers, licensees, co-agents, advisors and service companies: if we represent you, any publishers or other licensees of your work (or prospective publishers and licensees) as well as our co-agents (the Buckman Agency in the UK, Synopsis Agency in Russia, Big Apple in China & Taiwan), advisors (Pure Professionals Ltd, our accountants), bank (HSBC)
+Publishers, licensees, co-agents, advisors and service companies: if we represent you, any publishers or other licensees of your work (or prospective publishers and licensees) as well as our co-agents (the Buckman Agency in the UK, Synopsis Agency in Russia, Big Apple in China & Taiwan), advisors (Pure Professionals Ltd, our accountants), book-keeping support Isobel Williams, bank (HSBC)

 5.1.3.
 Prospective sellers and buyers of our business: any prospective seller or buyer of such business or assets, only in the event that we decide to sell or buy any business or assets